PaddlePaddle/Paddle/doc/design/ops/rnn.md

 chapter_out = top_level_rnn()
 ```

-in above example, the `lower_level_rnn` will be embedded in the step-net of `top_level_rnn` as a RNNOp operator,
-with a LoD Tensor, the top rnn will segment the original chapter data into paragraph records,
-and the lower rnn will segment paragraph records into sentence records.
+in above example, the construction of the `top_level_rnn` calls  `lower_level_rnn`.
+The input is a LoD Tensor.
+The top level RNN segments input text data into paragraphs, and the lower level RNN segments each paragraph into sentences.

 <p align="center">
 <img src="images/rnn_2level_data.png"/>
 </p>

-After data are segmented, run `lower-level-rnn` first, then the `up-level-rnn`,
-finally the `up-level-rnn` will output the hidden state learned from the whole chapter data.